tweekmonster/sshclip/README.md

 # sshclip

+## Note: This is being rewritten in Go to be much simpler to use

 With [Neovim](https://github.com/neovim/neovim)'s provider infrastructure, the unnamed (\*) and plus (+) registers can be securely sent to an SSH account that uses a shell specifically for storing and retrieving the clipboard.
 The